adampriley1/ReadmeGenerator/APP_README.md

   ______________________________
   * a

-  QUESTIONS
+  QUESTIONS (#questions)
   ______________________________
-  Any questions regarding this application, assistance can be reached by contacting a, or github: s
+  Any questions regarding this application, assistance can be reached via email at  a, or my github profile: a

-Copyright (c) aa
+Copyright (c) a

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal